Psychos in Love: Production

 Carmine Capobianco said of the script, "We decided to do something that was totally off the wall, totally fun".
 The part of Herman the Plumber was played by Frank Stewart, for whom the role had been especially written.
 Many of the scenes were improvised and the music was played on a Casio CZ synthesizer.
 Filming took place in Connecticut in Hartford, New Haven, and Waterbury.

 Release

 Psychos in Love screened at the Bleecker Street Cinema beginning the weekend of July 24, 1987, receiving coverage from news outlets.

 Home media

 Psychos in Love was released on VHS in 1987 by Wizard Video.
 The film was released on DVD by Shriek Show, a division of Media Blasters, in 2009.
 The special features include commentaries, a behind the scenes look at the film's production, multiple beginning credits, longer scenes, the film's trailer, a picture gallery, and parts of the stage production.
-The film is also available on the Xbox Marketplace.

 On September 26, 2017, the film was released on DVD and Blu-ray by Vinegar Syndrome.

+The trailer for the film appeared on the 2020 compilation mixtape The AGFA Horror Trailer Show.